 Batteries have acid that can burn you and gas that can explode.
 You can be badly hurt if you are not careful.
-See Jump Starting - North America ⇔ 311 for tips on working around a battery without getting hurt.
+See Jump Starting - North America \Rightarrow 343 for tips on working around a battery without getting hurt.

-Infrequent Usage: Remove the black, negative (-) cable from the battery to keep the battery from running down.
+Infrequent Usage: Remove the 12-volt battery black, negative (-) cable from the battery to keep the battery from running down.

-Extended Storage: Remove the black, negative (-) cable from the battery or use a battery trickle charger.
+Extended Storage: Remove the 12-volt battery black, negative (-) cable from the battery or use a battery trickle charger.